tphobe9312/tutorials/doc/book/getting-started/routing-and-controllers.md

 To integrate the view into our application, we need to create some view script files.
 These files will be executed by the `DefaultViewStrategy` and will be passed any variables or view models that are returned from the controller action method.
-These view scripts are stored in our module’s views directory within a directory named after the controller.
+These view scripts are stored in our module’s view directory within a directory named after the controller.
 Create these four empty files now:

 - `module/Album/view/album/album/index.phtml`